smudge/decks/railsconf-2022/slides.md

 <!--
-And we decided to actually patch the sequences feature,

-so that it would be able to look up the next value based on what was already in the database
+And we decided to actually patch the sequences feature to dynamically look up the next available value in the database.

-But how does that lookup work?
+And we tried a few things here.
 -->

 ---